-The Ghost Whisperer is available as either a hoody or a hoodless jacket.
+The Ghost Whisperer is available as both a jacket (hoodless) and hoodie.
 It’s nice to have the choice.
 Which one is right for you?

 I prefer the jacket without a hood.
 My sleep system includes a standalone hood that I wear with my quilt at night, and I can also wear it with a jacket during the day.
 I also sometimes wear a merino sun hoody.
-Between these two options my head is covered (literally), and I’d rather save weight and bulk by not having a hood on my puffy jacket.
-Multi-use gear is a great way to lighten the load.
+Between these two options my head is already covered and I’d rather save weight and bulk by not having a hood on my puffy jacket.

-If you do prefer the hoody version of the Ghost Whisperer, know that the hood is snug and well-fitted, and probably won’t fit over a helmet.
+If you do prefer the hoody version of the Ghost Whisperer, know that the hood is snug and probably won’t fit over a helmet.

 The Ghost Whisperer manages to be moderately warm while weighing very little, thus it has an impressively high warmth-to-weight ratio.
 But that’s a ratio, not an absolute warmth measure.
 If you’re concerned about being warm enough in near-freezing temps, the Ghost Whisperer may not be your best option.

-If you’re set on the Ghost Whisperer but sometimes need more warmth, a versatile option is to pair it with a synthetic fleece for cooler trips and use it alone when conditions allow.
+If you’re set on the Ghost Whisperer but occasionally need more warmth, a versatile option is to pair it with a synthetic fleece for cooler trips and use it alone when conditions allow.

 Shape and Fit

-The Ghost Whisperer fit is comfortable and, well, unremarkable.
-It’s a bit boxy and runs wider compared to the Cerium, but still layers well over midlayers and under a shell.
+The Ghost Whisperer fit is comfortable and unremarkable, in a good way.
+It runs wider compared to my Cerium, but still layers well over midlayers and under a shell.
 The women’s version uses a slightly different baffle pattern than the men’s, a nice touch that gives it a smidgen of an hourglass look.

 I’m 5’5″ and 120 lbs with trim build and small chest.
-My Ghost Whisperer is a women’s small, which is my usual size, and it fits just right.
-My husband has a broad torso and muscular build, and his usual size medium fits him well too.
+My Ghost Whisperer is a women’s small, my usual size, and it fits just right.
+My husband has a broad torso and more muscular build, and his usual size medium fits him well too.

 Features: Pockets and Drawcord

 Standard wisdom says lightweight gear is less durable and requires more careful handling.
-This does apply to the Ghost Whisperer and you’ll have to treat it somewhat gently, though honestly this is true for most down jackets.
-This is not a jacket you’ll want to rub against granite or snag on bushes.
+This does apply to the Ghost Whisperer and you’ll have to treat it somewhat gently.
+This is not a jacket you’ll want to rub against granite or snag on bushes, though honestly this is true for most down jackets.